JoshBirnbaum/distributed-methodology/PlanningMeeting.md

 estimates are done in clock hours, not person-hours.

 1. The team looks at the top priority item from the backlog and estimates how long it will take to complete, noting this on the card.
-(For example, in Trello, I put this number in parentheses before the name of the card.)

     - The estimate needs to include the time it takes to integrate and validate the feature.